The MacDiarmid Institute for Advanced Materials and Nanotechnology

 The MacDiarmid Institute brings together almost 100 research investigators along with graduate and PhD students from seven institutions across Aotearoa.
 Their research focus is materials science and new technology, especially the unexplored territory where chemistry, physics, biology and engineering meet.
 Researchers collaborate to bring innovations to the marketplace where they can help address the big problems of our time and contribute to the New Zealand economy.
 The Institute's ultimate aim is to help the transition to a more sustainable way of life.

 Their existing website was old, messy, out-of-date and hard to maintain.
 The navigation architecture wasn't well organised and it had become difficult for visitors to find the information they were looking for.
-It was time for a new website with a new logical architecture, with the majority of the pages being re-written prior to launch.
-We also wanted to migrate and incorporate news articles and magazine items from the old site, as much of this content - although needing to be re-formatted - was valuable as an ongoing archive of the Institution's research projects and progress.
+It was time for a new website with a new logical architecture and a much stronger focus on the institute's researchers, with the majority of the pages being re-written prior to launch.
+We also wanted to migrate and incorporate news articles and magazine items from the old site, as much of this content - although needing to be re-formatted - was valuable as an ongoing archive of the Institute's research projects and progress.

 The website brief placed a focus on showcasing the MacDiarmid Institute's work; highlighting their people with a bio page for each researcher linked across multiple areas of the site including news articles and research information; providing exceptional search functionality to identify researchers and their research areas; allowing editors to upload and promote news and events effectively; and integrating their social media properties with the site.
 They wanted their new website to tell their story, using words and images accessible to all.

 Yeah looks amazing.
 Thanks everyone! - VanessaVanessa Young, Strategic Engagement Manager and Professor Justin Hodgkiss, Co-Director, The MacDiarmid Institute; and Kirsty Fyfe, Web content writer, Matai Partners